Nicole-Scalera/MaS/README.md

 2. Inform others of your changes (that way you don't have to reexplain yourself when you may be unavailable).
 3. Make it easy to rollback changes.

-### Template
+### Commit Example
-Here is a template of what you might enter when you are making changes to the repository.
+Here is an example of what you might enter when you are making changes to the repository.

 - **Title:** Created README<br>
 - **Description:**